3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

 \subsubsection{Vehicle Obstacle Crossing Condition Analysis}

 In off-road conditions, the traversable area of a vehicle is strongly coupled with its geometric passability, as the difficulty of traversing the ground relates to various road geometric features.
-An analysis of the failure conditions for vehicle obstacle crossing, based on the principles of vehicle ground mechanics, results in the creation of the Step Mask.
+By analyzing the failure conditions during vehicle obstacle negotiation, we introduce the Geometric Passability Assessment Mask (GPAM).